tenheadedlion/phat-nft/README.md

-# Implementing an NFT Ownership Managemer with Phat Contracts
+# Implementing NFT Ownership Management with Phat Contracts

 This demo shows how to use Phala's Phat Contracts to manage NFT ownership.